-But spring is a time for emerging leaves, flowers, new beginnings and growing together.
-Isn’t it time to renew your relationship by talking about hearing loss?
+But spring is right around the corner.
+It’s a time for emerging leaves, flowers, new beginnings, and growing together.
+Isn’t it time to renew your relationship by talking about your loved one’s hearing loss?

-Studies have found that a person with untreated hearing loss is 2.4 times more likely to develop dementia, including Alzheimer’s.
-When the part of the brain used for hearing becomes less active, it can start a cascade effect that can impact the whole brain.
+Studies have found that an individual with untreated hearing loss is 2.4 times more likely to develop dementia, including Alzheimer’s disease.
+When the part of your brain used for hearing becomes less active, it can start a cascade effect that can impact your entire brain.
 Doctors call this brain atrophy.
 It’s the “use it or lose it” principle in action.

-Depression rates among those with hearing loss are nearly double those of a hearing person.
-Research has found that as a person’s hearing loss worsens, they often become anxious and agitated.
-They may begin to isolate.
-They’re likely to stop involving themselves in activities they once loved as they sink deeper into a state of sadness.
+Depression rates among those with hearing loss are nearly double that of an individual with healthy hearing.
+Research shows that as a person’s hearing loss worsens, he often becomes anxious and agitated.
+The individual may begin to isolate himself from friends and family members.
+He’s likely to stop involving himself in the activities he once enjoyed as he sinks deeper into a state of sadness.

-This, in turn, can lead to relationship strain among mother and son, daughter and father, close friends, spouses and any other people valued in this person’s life.
+This, in turn, can lead to relationship strain among mother and son, daughter and father, close friends, spouses, and other people in this person’s life.

-Your loved one may not be ready to tell you they have hearing loss.
-They may be afraid or ashamed.
-They may be in denial.
+Your loved one may not be ready to tell you she is experiencing hearing loss.
+She may be afraid or ashamed.
+She may be in denial.
 You may need to do some detective work to determine when it’s time to have the conversation.

-Since you can’t hear what your spouse or parent hears, you’ll rely on outward cues like:
+Since you can’t hear what your spouse or parent hears, you’ll have to rely on outward cues, such as:

 - Avoiding conversations

-- Missing every day sounds like a doorbell, dryer buzzer or someone calling out their name
+- Not hearing important sounds, like the doorbell, dryer buzzer, or someone calling her name

-- Agitation or anxiety in social settings not previously demonstrated
+- Agitation or anxiety in social settings that you haven’t previously observed

 - Avoiding busy places

-- Complaints of a ringing, humming, static or other sound that you don’t hear
+- Complaining about ringing, humming, static, or other sounds that you don’t hear

 - Frequent misunderstandings

-Be on the lookout for these common symptoms and plan to have a loving conversation with your loved one.
+Look for these common symptoms and plan to have a heart-to-heart conversation with your loved one.

 Having this discussion may not be easy.
-A spouse in denial may brush it off or get defensive.
-That’s why approaching this in the right way is so important.
-You may need to adapt your language used based on your unique relationship, but the steps are more or less the same.
+A spouse in denial may brush it off or become defensive.
+That’s why approaching hearing loss in an appropriate manner is so important.
+You may need to modify your language based on your unique relationship, but the steps will be more or less the same.

-Step 1: Let them know that you love them unconditionally and value your relationship with them.
+Step 1: Let him know that you love him unconditionally and value your relationship.

-Step 2: You are concerned about their health.
+Step 2: You are concerned about her health.
 You’ve read the studies.
-You know that untreated hearing loss can lead to increased chance of dementia and depression.
+You know that untreated hearing loss can lead to an increased risk of dementia and depression.
 You don’t want that for your loved one.

 Step 3: You’re also concerned about your own health and safety.
-A television that is too loud could damage your own hearing.
+An overly loud television could damage your hearing.
 In addition, studies show that elevated noise can cause anxiety, which may impact your relationship.
-Your loved one may not be able to hear you calling for help if you’ve fallen or someone’s broken into the house.
+Your loved one may not hear you calling for help if you’ve fallen or someone’s broken into the house.

 People connect with others through emotion.
-If you can paint an emotional picture of the what-if’s, it’s more impactful than simple facts.
+If you can paint an emotional picture of the what-ifs, it’s more impactful than simply listing facts.

 Step 4: Agree together to make an appointment to get a hearing test.
-Do it right then.
+Do it right away after making the decision.
 Don’t wait.

-Step 5: Be ready for any objections.
+Step 5: Be ready for objections.
 These could happen anywhere in the process.
 You know this person.
-What will their objections be?
+What will his objections be?
 Money?
 Time?
-Do they not see a problem?
-Do they think they can use herbal remedies?
-You know that “natural hearing loss cures” don’t really work and could cause more harm than good.
+Does he not see a problem?
+Does he think he can use homemade remedies?
+You know “natural hearing loss cures” don’t really work and could cause more harm than good.

 Be ready with your responses.
 You might even rehearse them in the mirror.
-They don’t have to be word-for-word, but they should address your significant other’s concerns.
+They don’t have to match those listed above word-for-word, but they should address your loved one’s concerns.

-Talking about hearing loss isn’t easy if your significant other isn’t willing to open up.
-But by having this conversion, you’ll grow closer and be able to get your loved one the help they need to live a longer, healthier, more fulfilling life.
-Growing, together.
-Isn’t that what love and springtime are all about?
+Talking about hearing loss isn’t easy if your significant other isn’t willing to discuss it.
+But by having this conversation, you’ll grow closer and get your loved one the help he or she needs to live a longer, healthier, more fulfilling life.
+Growing together – isn’t that what love is all about?